|

 Sultán Abdul Majid I

-The reign of the Sultan was marked by the rise of nationalist movements, in addition to attempts to ally with Western European powers and implementing organizational reforms.
+His reign was marked by the rise of nationalist movements, efforts to forge alliances with Western European powers, and the launch of major organizational and legal reforms across the empire.

 Sultan Abdul Majid I the Ottoman 1